bluecontract/blue-js/libs/language/README.md

 ### Functions

-- **calculateBlueIdForJsonValue**
+- **calculateBlueId**
-  - Calculates blueId for a given JSON value.
+  - Calculates blueId for a given JSON like value.
 - **getBlueObjectProperties**
   - Returns properties of a BlueObject that are not specific to this object.
 - **getBlueObjectTypeName**